be_ixf;ym_202312 d_03; ct_150

-Many private credit strategies focus on investing in middle market companies, which represent a sizeable opportunity.
-In the U.S., there are nearly 200,000 middle market businesses.
+Private credit strategies tend to focus on investing in middle market companies, which represent a sizeable investment opportunity.
+In the U.S., there are nearly 200,000 middle market businesses1.

 As the asset class has matured, it has attracted substantial assets and four key components have emerged that underscore the potential benefits of adding private credit to a portfolio.